 Puget Sound National Estuary Program - Integrated Watershed and Stormwater Planning

-The Washington State Departments of Commerce and Ecology are coordinating their efforts since 2011 to promote Watershed based planning approaches to development and natural resource protection.
-Funding has been directed to support numerous local, tribal, and non-profit groups to improve environmental outcomes for Puget Sound.
-Since 2016 these agencies are working with the Washington State University Stormwater Center to promote integrated Stormwater and Land Use Planning approaches, and are collaborating with other federal, state, local and Tribal partners to promote regional priorities and fund targeted Near Term Actions to recover Puget Sound.
+The Washington State Departments of Commerce and Ecology have coordinated their efforts since 2011 to promote watershed based planning approaches to development and natural resource protection.
+Funding has been directed to support numerous local, tribal and non-profit groups to improve environmental outcomes for the Puget Sound basin.
+Since 2016, these agencies have worked with the Washington Stormwater Center at Washington State University to promote integrated stormwater and land use planning approaches, and are collaborating with other federal, state, local and tribal partners to promote regional priorities and fund targeted near term actions to recover the Puget Sound basin.

 Building Green Cities